learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 You should be aware that Docker requires VT-X/AMD-v virtual hardware extension to be enabled before you can run any container.
 Depending on your computer, you may need to reboot and enable it in your BIOS.

-If you're unsure about VT-X/AMD-v being enabled, don't worry.
-If you don't have it, you will be greeted with the following error message:
+If you're unsure VT-X/AMD-v was enabled, don't worry.
+If you don't have it, Docker will greet you with the following error message:

 > Hardware assisted virtualization and data execution protection must be enabled in the BIOS.